 People often mix up stop motion photography with time-lapse photography since these techniques have some similarities.
 However, in Time Lapse, you shoot something that is moving on its own, for example, clouds, while stop motion photos include a subject that you move and animate.
 Both techniques are great for taking a series of images at a certain interval.

 When photographs are merged into a video, we get the impression that objects move on their own.
 This technique was used to create The Nightmare before Christmas.
 It is also frequently used to create short films, commercials and content for social media.
+However, the best free timelaspe software will be of little help if you want to create stop-motion photography project.

 Stop motion photography requires much attention to detail.
 It won’t hurt to learn additional tips and recommendations to produce more striking results.
 Many factors including the lighting and the plot, may influence the outcome.